chrisbroski/supportyourlocal/README.md

 ## Features for next next version

+Style guide page

 Add list to side of update (single) edit pages too, if width sufficient (otherwise hide)

-Force vertical (with manifest file)

 All https